Sign UpLogin With Facebook

 Logos of Poll Maker Customers

-Unlocking the Power of Diversity: Crafting the Right Ethnic Background Survey Questions
+Harnessing Diversity: Designing Effective Ethnic Background Survey Questions

-The outcomes of effective ethnic background survey questions can be transformative.
-For instance, the Equal Employment Opportunity Commission (EEOC) found that law enforcement agencies that embraced diversity in their ranks saw a 50% increase in community trust.
-Similarly, organizations that prioritize diversity have reported a 34% higher retention rate, underscoring the importance of understanding and embracing ethnic diversity.
+Well-crafted ethnic background survey questions can yield transformative results.
+For example, the Equal Employment Opportunity Commission (EEOC) discovered that law enforcement agencies embracing diversity experienced a 50% boost in community trust.
+Moreover, organizations that prioritize diversity report a 34% higher employee retention rate, highlighting the critical role of understanding and valuing ethnic diversity.

 Illustration of crafting effective Ethnic Background survey questions to unlock diversity power.